jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 I was causing ... signed integer overflow ... that is **Undefined Behavior**.

-For those not in the know: "undefined behavior" (UB) means that a long time ago, the C/C++ languages recognized that not all hardware neccessarily uses 2's complement.
-In particular there is a nearly extinct alternative to 2's complement that behaves different.
-C and C++ allow the compiler to assume UB does not happen.
-And in this program the compiler concludes that abs() can only happen due to signed integer overflow.
-That is undefined behavior.
+For those unfamiliar: "undefined behavior" (UB) in this case means that a long time ago, the C/C++ languages recognized that not all hardware neccessarily uses 2's complement.
+In particular there is a [nearly extinct alternative](https://en.wikipedia.org/wiki/Ones'_complement) that behaves different.
+C/C++ dit not want to exclude such platforms, so C/C++ was careful to identify that where the two implementations would differ, the result is undefined.

+Signed overflow is exactly when you get different results, so signed overflow in C and C++ is UB[^1].
+And in this program the compiler sees that abs() can only return a negative value due to such overflow.
 So it is not allowed to happen, and the compiler assumes that it does not.
 It follows from that that abs() can't return negative numbers, so the compiler can remove the if branch.

 Lots of people are angry about UB.
+But before you join the choir read [ryg's writeup](https://gist.github.com/rygorous/e0f055bfb74e3d5f0af20690759de5a7#file-gistfile1-txt).

 Now C/C++ are performance oriented languages.
 Other languages might prioritize correctness.
 Several languages have variable length integers.
 They won't have this problem.